berni-ai/porfolio-manual/datacleaning-framework.md

 ### The TRACE Framework
 This framework ensures that data cleaning isn’t just reactive, it’s thoughtful, scalable, and client-ready.
-Use TRACE to uncover the story behind your data, avoid hidden pitfalls, and deliver insights with confidence.
+Use TRACE to uncover the story behind your data, avoid hidden pitfalls, document and evaluate the magnitude of the issues.

 | Step | Description |
 |------|-------------|